jferard/fastods/README.md

 `mvn clean install`

+#### It doesn't compile!

+For reasons beyond my control, I'm stuck for this project with Java 6, and thus I need the `tools.jar` archive.
-Remark: if the default JRE on your computer is beyond version 9, maven won't find `tools.jar`.
+If the default JRE on your computer is beyond version 9, maven won't find `tools.jar`.
 Here's a workaround for Linux:

 `JAVA_HOME="/usr/lib/jvm/java-8-openjdk-amd64" mvn clean install`